-Self-harm is not usually a suicide attempt or a cry for attention and instead, it is often a way for children and young people to release overwhelming emotions.
+Self-harm is not usually a suicide attempt or a cry for attention but, instead, it is often a way for children and young people to release overwhelming emotions.
 It is a way of coping and so whatever the reason, it should be taken seriously.

 Self-Harm is the fourth most common concern that children and young people contact Childline about.
-There were over $19,000^$ Childline counselling sessions about self-harm in 2014/15.
-In 2013/14 there were $34,517^$ Childline counselling sessions with children who talked about suicide - a 116% increase since $2010/11^$.
+There were over 19,000 Childline counselling sessions about self-harm in 2014/15.
+In 2013/14 there were 34,517 Childline counselling sessions with children who talked about suicide - a 116% increase since 2010/11.

 Self-harming behaviour can start at an early age and there is an increase in primary school presentation, however, this rises steeply in pre-adolescence and adolescence.
-Recent research indicates that over half of 11-14 year olds have self-harmed or know someone who has self-harmed and in addition, there has been a 70% increase in 10-14 year olds attending A & E for self-harm related reasons over the two years preceding 2014.
-School staff can play an important role in preventing self-harm and also in supporting students, peers and parents of students currently engaging in self-harm.
+Recent research indicates that over half of 11- 14 year olds have self-harmed or know someone who has self-harmed and in addition, there has been a 70% increase in 10-14 year olds attending A and E for self-harm related reasons over the two years preceding 2014.
+School staff can play an important role in preventing self-harm and also in supporting children, peers and parents of children currently engaging in self-harm.